NeuronMLP: Efficient LLM Inference via Singular Value Decomposition Compression and Tiling on AWS Trainium: Design

 \subsubsection{XUV NKI Kernel}

-We introduce three techniques: caching, implicit transposition, and blocking, to overcome the challenges of I/O bottlenecks and recomputation.
-The main idea is to fuse the $XUV$ chain into a two-stage computation that executes entirely within the on-chip SBUF.
-First, we compute a strip of the intermediate product, using implicit transposition by reordering the inputs to the \texttt{NKIMatmul} primitive to directly generate its transpose, $(XU)^T$.
-This on-chip result is then immediately consumed in the second stage, where it is multiplied with a corresponding strip of $V$ to produce a block of the final output.
-This fused dataflow avoids intermediate data transfer between HBM and SBUF, eliminates the recomputation penalty, and removes the intermediate transpose, as illustrated in Figure~\ref{fig:right}.
-We give more details as follows.
+As illustrated in Figure~\ref{fig:right}, we introduce three techniques: caching, implicit transposition, and blocking, to overcome the challenges of I/O bottlenecks and recomputation.
+The main idea is to fuse the $XUV$ chain into a two-stage pipeline that executes entirely within on-chip SBUF.
+In the first stage, we compute a strip of the intermediate product, using implicit transposition by reordering the inputs to the \texttt{NKIMatmul} primitive to directly produce its transpose, $(XU)^T$.
+This on-chip result is then immediately consumed in the second stage, where it is multiplied with a corresponding strip of $V$ to generate a block of the final output.
+This fused data flow eliminates intermediate data transfers between HBM and SBUF, avoids redundant recomputation, and removes the need for explicit intermediate transposes.
+We detail each technique below.

-\textbf{Caching.} NeuronMM uses a capacity-aware caching strategy to eliminate recomputation penalty.
+\textbf{Caching.} NeuronMM employs a capacity-aware caching strategy to eliminate recomputation penalty.
 The kernel calculates an entire row strip of the intermediate matrix, $(XU)_{m*}$, and caches it in a dedicated buffer within the on-chip SBUF.
 This cached strip is then efficiently reused for the subsequent multiplications with all corresponding column strips of the $V$ matrix ($V_{*1}, V_{*2}, \dots$) to produce every output block ($O_{m1}, O_{m2}, \dots$) to eliminate the recomputation.
-This on-chip caching is feasible within the SVD-based LLM, because the intermediate strip's memory usage is manageable.
+This on-chip caching is feasible within SVD-based LLMs, because the intermediate strip's memory usage is manageable.
 In particular, its shape is $(B_M, r)$, where $B_M$ is a block size (e.g., $1024$) and $r$ is the SVD rank.
-The resulting buffer size (e.g., $1024 \times r \times 2$ bytes for \texttt{float16} tensor) fits within the 24MB SBUF, leaving enough space for other necessary data blocks.
+The resulting buffer size (e.g., $1024 \times r \times 2$ bytes for \texttt{float16} tensor) fits within the 24 MB SBUF, leaving sufficient capacity for other working data.